aroceu/recs-template/README.md

     - Note: Both the media and the fanfiction templates use the same style.css, so you only need one if you are using both templates and want them to feature the same colors/styling.

-    - If you would like them to be different, see Advanced Customizations.
+    - If you would like them to be different, see **Advanced Customizations**.

 10. In `style.css`, modify the variables under `:root{}` to reflect colors, fonts, and other styles you prefer.
 This is not necessary if you would like your page to be styled like the preview.